 However, be warned that the evaluation of a shader network for volume rendering is much more expensive than for surface shading because the shader network is called many times per ray, once per ray march sample.
-So, in a production environment, it's best to use as few shaders as possible, ideally having just the Standard Volume shader doing all the work.
+So, in a production environment, it's best to use as few shaders as possible, ideally having just the standard_volume shader doing all the work.

 The images in the examples below use a GI Volume Depth of 8 (defaults to 0).
 This is useful when rendering volumes such as clouds for which multiple scattering has a large influence on their appearance.

 The density of the volume, with low density resulting in thin volumes and high density in thick volumes.
-It acts as a multiplier on the density channel, or if no density channel is specified, may be used to connect a shader like volume sample or a procedural texture.
+It acts as a multiplier on the density channel, or if no density channel is specified, it may be used to connect a shader like a volume sample or a procedural texture.

 Density channel to read from the volume object.

 The brightness of the volume under illumination.
 This is the ratio of light that is scattered rather than absorbed, for energy conservation values in the range 0..1 must be used.

 scatter_color_channelScatter channel to read from the volume object.
 This acts as a multiplier on the scatter color, to texture the color of the volume.